alaaasfour/Denali/README.md

 Ensure you have Streamlit installed: `pip install streamlit`.
 <br>To run: `streamlit run web.py`

-## Getting Started 🚀
-These instructions will help you set up and run the todo list manager on your local machine.

 ## Prerequisites 🐍
-Make sure you have Python installed on your machine.
+Make sure you have Python 3.10+ installed on your machine.
+In addition to Streamlit and PySimpleGUI packages.

 ## Features ✨
   <br>add ➕: Add a new todo.